H4ckB4s3/android/README.md

 # HNS/ENS Android Resolver

-A lightweight Android VPN-based DNS resolver for the HNS and ENSecosystem.
+A lightweight Android VPN-based DNS resolver for the HNS and ENS ecosystem.

 It routes DNS queries through custom resolvers, allowing you to access HNS/ENS domains directly from your device.